-Most people are deficient during the colder months of the year according to vitamin D expert Dr Robert Moy.
+Many people are deficient during the colder months of the year.
 Older people are particularly at risk because our bodies become less efficient at producing the vitamin as we age.

 Vitamin D is essential for healthy bones, and low levels have been linked to heart disease, multiple sclerosis, type-2 diabetes and depression, not to mention several types of cancer, so getting enough of the sunshine vitamin all year round is super-important.
 Here are 10 ways you can top up your reserves.